Douglas Menzies

-Sir Douglas Ian Menzies KBE (7 September 1907 – 29 November 1974) was an Australian judge, serving as a Justice of the High Court of Australia.
+Sir Douglas Ian Menzies (7 September 1907 – 29 November 1974) was an Australian judge, serving as a Justice of the High Court of Australia.
 He was also Chancellor of Monash University from 1968 until his death in 1974.

 Early life

 Menzies was born in Ballarat, Victoria, to Annie Wilson (née Copeland) and the Reverend Francis Menzies.
 He was a nephew of Hugh and James Menzies and a first cousin of Sir Robert Menzies.

 Menzies was educated at Hobart High School and Devonport High School in Tasmania, before returning to Victoria to study at the University of Melbourne.
 He graduated with a Bachelor of Laws, having been awarded the Jessie Leggatt and E. J. B. Nunn Scholarships, and having won the Supreme Court of Victoria's Prize in Law.

 Legal career

 Menzies was admitted as a solicitor in 1930 and to the Victorian Bar in 1932, where he practised as a barrister.
 From 1941 to 1945, he was secretary to the Defence and Chiefs of Staff Committees, and from 1941 to 1950 he was a lecturer at the University of Melbourne.
 From 1956 to 1958, Menzies was the president of the Law Council of Australia, and in 1958, served as president of the Victorian Bar Council.